pcarrier/gauth/README.md

 Encryption
 ----------

-it's now by default and uses AES-GCM-256/PEM with additionnal datas (to protect PEM headers) instead of Salted CBC-128, it is part of gauth.
+it is now encrypted by default using AES-GCM-256/PEM with additionnal datas (to protect PEM headers) instead of Salted CBC-128.
+Encryption is part of gauth.

 `gauth -e` take the current ~/.config/gauth.csv and encrypts it to ~/.config/gauth.pem and remove the plaintext version.
 `gauth -d` if you need to peek/poke in your token file, then `gauth -e` again.